 You can’t control the price of gasoline.
 The forces behind its ups and downs (ups, mostly) are bigger than us all: the volatility of the market for crude oil, from which the stuff is made; that insatiable summer impulse to just get out of town, literally driving up demand; rough weather that knocks out a Gulf Coast refinery, shutting the spigot on one of the world’s most-consumed fuels; and on and on the list goes.

-This summer, such or similar forces have conspired to occasionally push prices past $1.40 in some parts of Alberta.
-But this doesn’t have to put the brakes on summer fun.
-While you can’t control the price of gas, you can control how efficiently you use it.
+Recently, prices have spiked to historic highs across Canada.
+While you can’t control those prices, you can control how efficiently you use fuel.
 To learn how, we asked two mechanic shop owners: Jeffrey Cooper (Automotive Service Technician ’02) of Edmonton’s Delta Automotive and James Haitel (’14) of Haitel's Garage in Barrhead.